interacto/demo-session/README.md

 **Question 1** Implement this feature without considering undo/redo.

 - With Interacto, `clicksBinder(nb)` refers to an N-click interaction.
+- Using the Web/Angular API: a mouse event has an attribute `detail` that refers to the number of clicks.

 **Question 2** Adapt your code to be able to undo/redo color changes.